ergest/sql_patterns/Book/chap2.md

 This means we have to be careful when joining with this table on `post_id, user_id, creation_date, post_history_type_id` and we'd have to deal with the duplicate issue first.
 Let's see a couple of methods for doing that.

-### Aggregating Data
-When you aggregate data you're moving from a level of low granularity to a level of higher granularity.
-Please note that this is a "one-way street."
-By aggregating data you're reducing the level of detail and by definition removing information.
-But if you store data at this aggregated level, you lose the details.
+## Granularity Reduction
+Now that you understand the concept of granularity, let's extend that further.
+High granularity (or higher grain) means high level of detail.
+A simple example would be a process that's logging information every second vs every minute.
+The first one has a higher level of detail than the second one because it's happening more often.

+The same concept applies to transactions happening on an e-commerce website.
+Storing each transaction gives us the highest level of detail, but if you just wanted to know how much revenue you got on a given day, you have to reduce that level of granularity to a single row.

+That's where aggregation comes into play.
+In SQL aggregating data, like counting the number of rows or summing up revenue are operations that reduce granularity.
+Keep in mind that by doing so you are also removing information.
+If I aggregate all sales by day and just report that number, I lose all specific information about the sales (e.g marketing information)

-That's why it's very common in data warehouses to store data at the lowest possible grain you have it and then aggregate it up to whatever level is needed for reporting.
-You can also use aggregating to deal with duplicate rows, and we have some so let's do it.
+That's why it's very common in data warehouses to store data at the lowest possible grain and then aggregate it up to whatever level is needed for reporting.
+That way you can always look up the details when you need to.

 Let's refer again to the previous example.